3 Heart-Breaking Signs of Rabies in Cats (Prevention Tips)

-The symptoms of cat rabies can vary and take months to appear.
-There are three stages of rabies -- the prodromal, the furious, and the paralytic -- each with different symptoms.
-A cat may go through one stage only or all three.
+The symptoms of rabies in cats can vary and they often take months to be apparent.
+Rabies symptoms in cats can be categorized into three stages, the prodromal, the furious, and the paralytic.
+Each stage is associated with unique sets of symptoms.
+Cats with rabies may go through one stage only or all three.
 In most cases, there will be a combination of physical and behavioral symptoms.

 #1 Prodromal Symptoms

-During the first stage of rabies -- known as the prodromal stage -- the cat may exhibit changes in temperament.
-Active cats may become nervous, withdrawn, and lethargic and mellow cats may become agitated, aggressive, and increase their vocalization.
+Prodromal is the first stage of rabies in cats.
+At this stage, the cat may exhibit changes in temperament.
+Active cats can become nervous, withdrawn, and lethargic.
+Cats with mellow demeanor may become agitated, aggressive, and vocal.